khinds10/SolarBar/README.md

 **Mount Chip on the Slider**

+Following the provided schematic, solder the chip wiring in place and connect to the logarithmic slider, glue the chip with solder connections to the back of the slider.

 ![Mount Chip on the slider](https://raw.githubusercontent.com/khinds10/SolarBar/master/construction/build-images/mount-chip-slider.png "Mount Chip on the slider")

 **Wire Panel**

+Connect all wiring to the components glued on the panel to connect to the raspberrypi.

 ![Wire Panel](https://raw.githubusercontent.com/khinds10/SolarBar/master/construction/build-images/wire-panel.jpg "Wire Panel")

 **Wire Pi**

+Finally attach the PiZero to the back board of the LED wooden case with tape or glue and then connect the wiring according the provided schematic.

 ![Wire Pi](https://raw.githubusercontent.com/khinds10/SolarBar/master/construction/build-images/wire-to-pi.jpg "Wire Pi")

 **Mount Panel**

+Fasten the control panel on the bottom of the LED case.

 ![Mount Panel](https://raw.githubusercontent.com/khinds10/SolarBar/master/construction/build-images/mount-panel.jpg "Mount Panel")

 **Apply Plexi Glass**

+Attach cut and painted plexi glass to the LED case with screws

 ![Apply Plexi Glass](https://raw.githubusercontent.com/khinds10/SolarBar/master/construction/build-images/apply-plexi-glass.jpg "Apply Plexi Glass")